AMWA-TV/is-11/docs/Overview.md

 The terms 'Node', 'Device', 'Sender' and 'Receiver' are used extensively in this documenation set.
 The [NMOS Technical Overview](https://specs.amwa.tv/nmos/main/docs/2.0._Technical_Overview.html) provides an outline of these terms, and IS-04 provides corresponding schema definitions.

+### Input

+An input of a Sender.
+Input is a resource and based on [Resource Core JSON Schema][Resource-Core-Schema].

-### Sink
+### Output

 A media consuming unit associated with an IS-04 Receiver.
-Sink is a resource and based on [Resource Core JSON Schema][Resource-Core-Schema].
+Output is a resource and based on [Resource Core JSON Schema][Resource-Core-Schema].

 ### Media Profile

 Description of a format that is acceptable for all Receivers implied to be a part of a connection.
-A Media Profile consists of separate media parameters required to configure a Sender, Flow, and/or Source.
-Media profiles follow the same EDID mapping as [BCP-005-1 EDID to Receiver Capabilities][BCP-005-1].
+A Media Profile consists of separate media parameters required to configure Input(s) of a Sender, and, subsequently, a Flow and a Source of the Sender.
+Media Profiles follow the same EDID mapping as [BCP-005-1 EDID to Receiver Capabilities][BCP-005-1].

 [RFC-2119]: https://tools.ietf.org/html/rfc2119 "Key words for use in RFCs"
 [BCP-005-1]: https://specs.amwa.tv/bcp-005-01 "AMWA BCP-005-01 NMOS EDID to Receiver Capabilities Mapping"